 Each academic program must have its defined program mission and student learning outcomes to guide the program to achieve its intended results.
 At the beginning of the program year, the MISSION, STUDENT LEARNING OUTCOMES, EXPECTED PERFORMANCE, and ASSESSMENT METHODS components of the template will all be completed.
 At the end of the program year, the IMPACT OF PREVIOUS CHANGES, ACTUAL OUTCOMES, ANALYSIS, and USE OF RESULTS components of the template will all be completed.
 Each major program completes the following Student Learning Outcome Assessment Plan template.

-Academic Program: Env Health Science Academic Year: Spring 2019
+Academic Program: Env Health Science Academic Year: Fall 2019-Spring 2020

 Mission of the Environmental Health Science Program: